pollination/queenbee/docs/guides/repository-manage.rst

 The Queenbee CLI can be used to `add`, `list` and `remove` repositories from your local index.
-Once a repository has been added to your local index you can search through the available Queenbee packages (both operators and recipes) and fetch specific package versions for use in a workflow.
+Once a repository has been added to your local index you can search through the available Queenbee packages (both plugins and recipes) and fetch specific package versions for use in a workflow.

 Local Index Management